Thank you for subscribing

 RACV

-Footy fever has taken over Melbourne.
-But if football doesn't get your heart pumping or you can't bear to watch your team's biggest rival play, here are the best ways to enjoy the long weekend.
+AFL Grand Final fever has taken over Melbourne.
+But if football doesn't get your heart pumping or you can't bear to watch your team's biggest rival play, here are the best things to do over the long weekend.

-The atmosphere is brewing, the streets are decked out in team colours, and footy fans are getting ready for the biggest game of the year.
+The atmosphere is brewing, the streets are decked out in team colours, and footy fans are getting ready for the AFL Grand Final in Melbourne on Saturday 27 September 2025.

-From heading off on a coastal road trip to exploring historical sites, here are the best ways to avoid the big game over the long weekend.
+However, the long weekend (Friday 26 September to Sunday 28 September 2025) doesn't need to be all things football.
+From heading off on a day trip to exploring historical sites, here are the best ways to enjoy the long weekend away from the Grand Final.

-The Great Ocean Road takes you through the towns of Torquay, Lorne, Apollo Bay and Warrnambool over 243 kilometres, with great foodie experiences and some of the most spectacular coastal views Victoria has to offer.
+The Great Ocean Road takes you through the towns of Torquay, Lorne, Apollo Bay and Warrnambool over 243km, with great foodie experiences and some of the most spectacular coastal views Victoria has to offer.

 Only have a day?
-Melbourne is lucky to have several must-see destinations within an easy day's drive, like Heathcote, Nagambie and the Goldfields.
+Melbourne is lucky to have several must-see day trip destinations, like Ballarat, Bendigo, Geelong and the Dandenong Ranges.

-There's plenty of brilliant theme parks around Victoria, from the ecotourism Phillip Island Nature Parks, to the native animal hotspot Ballarat Wildlife Park, to Victoria's biggest theme park Gumbuya World.
+There's plenty of brilliant theme parks around Victoria, from the eco-focused Phillip Island Nature Parks, and native animal hotspot Ballarat Wildlife Park to Victoria's biggest theme park Gumbuya World.

 Melbourne's Luna Park is fun for the whole family, with rides and games for all ages.
-A day out at Luna Park will treat you to that classic carnival atmosphere, complete with Dodgems, Laughing Clowns, The Mirror Maze, and the world's oldest continually-operating rollercoaster: The Great Scenic Railway.
-If you go on a Sunday, make sure to walk along the iconic St Kilda Esplanade Market from 10am to browse unique arts, crafts and creations from Melbourne makers.
+A day out at Luna Park will treat you to that classic carnival atmosphere, complete with dodgems, laughing clowns game, the mirror maze, and the world's oldest continually operating rollercoaster: The Great Scenic Railway.
+If you go on a Sunday, there's also the iconic St Kilda Esplanade Market from 10am with unique arts, crafts and creations from Melbourne makers.

 Also in Melbourne is the SEA Life Melbourne Aquarium, full of weird and wonderful sea creatures, and LEGOLAND Discovery Centre for LEGO fanatics.